Ashworth836/appacademy-projects/README.md

 `cd` into the `sql-practice` folder.

-Run `npm install` to install the dependencies.
+Run `npm install` to install the dependencies.# practice-for-week-10-sql-2-long-practice